hrubanj/webpage/_posts/2023-10-17-controlling-home-power-plant-with-ai-part-1.markdown

 <span style="font-size:0.5em;">CHARGING_SUN sets the system to prefer charging over supplying, SELLING_SUN sets it to prefer supplying, CHARGING_SUN_GRID sets it to charge from both sun and grid.
 These are just example modes.
 You can come up with more possibilities.</span>

 The scheduler always uses the most time-specific settings that it can find.
 You set global default and weekday-specific settings based on patterns in historical data.
-You can then override these settings for specific days, e.g. when the day is unusually sunny, or when electricity prices are unusually high.
+You can override these settings for specific days.

-We need to combine these modes with reasonable settings in the manufacturer's UI that will, for example, ensure that the battery is not discharged below 10 %, no matter what mode the scheduler sets.
+We need to combine these modes with reasonable settings in the manufacturer's UI.
+For example, we need to ensure that the battery stays at above 10 %, no matter what mode the scheduler sets.

 ### Inferring default rules from historical data
 Most patterns we see in historical data should not surprise us.
 Intraday electricity prices react mostly to changes in demand (consumption).
-Supply is not able to adjust quickly enough to accommodate different levels of demand during the day.
-I reckon it would be both difficult and expensive to have a power plant run from 6 AM to 9 AM, and then shut it down for the rest of the day.
+Supply does not adjust quickly enough to accommodate changing demand during the day.
+I reckon it would be expensive to have a power plant run from 6 AM to 9 AM, and then shut it down for the rest of the day.
 It is probably cheaper to have it run all day.

 Prices are higher in the morning and in the evening, and lower during the day.
-This is probably because, in the morning, people are waking up, making breakfast, commuting etc. In the evening, people come home, cook dinner, watch TV, and so on.
-During the day, most people are at work, so they consume less electricity.
+In the morning, people are waking up, cooking, commuting etc.
+In the evening, they come home, cook dinner, watch TV, and so on.
 This pattern does not hold on weekends, when many people are sleeping in, and / or not commuting as much.
-The morning peak is significantly less pronounced on weekends, and the price is generally lower throughout the day.
+The morning price does not peak so much on weekends, and it is generally lower throughout the day.

 ![]({{ site.baseurl }}/assets/images/electricity_price_by_hour_weekday.png)